Oxygen Delivery Toolkit: Resources to plan and scale medical oxygen

 Procurement Guide: An integrated and efficient procurement process is key to helping ensure that an appropriate, cost-effective, and sustainable oxygen delivery system is selected.
 The guide describes the key steps that should be followed when procuring and contracting for an oxygen delivery system.

 Quantification and Costing Tools: It is important to be able to quantify the unmet need for medical devices before seeking to procure new ones.
 In addition, the price to procure medical devices is often viewed as only the initial capital expense to purchase it.
 However, medical devices incur operating costs over time.
 It is essential to understand the initial and long-term costs associated with different purchasing options in order to make informed procurement choices.
 The two tools are Excel-based resources that quantify the potential need for oxygen and pulse oximeters; based on these estimates of need, they calculate the anticipated costs over time for meeting this need with different device types.

-Reference Pricing Guide (coming soon): Reference prices are an important safeguard against overcharging by device manufacturers and distributors; however, obtaining a reference price for a device can be challenging.
+Reference Pricing Guide (new!): Reference prices are an important safeguard against overcharging by device manufacturers and distributors; however, obtaining a reference price for a device can be challenging.
 It is often difficult to make like-to-like price comparisons between devices with different specifications, life spans, or order quantities.
 The guide presents a guiding framework for decision-making based on reference prices.